RRoy4/LLM-Controlled-Bot/README.md

 Briefly describe:
 - Your navigation FSM (or PID) design and how you tuned it
 - Your frontier detection and selection strategy
-- How you structured your LLM prompt and handled malformed responses
+- How you structured your LLM system prompt, what you tried that didn't work, and how prompt design affected the model's output quality
 - Challenges faced and what you'd improve given more time

 ---